marco262/my_wiki/data/dragon_heist/gm_notes/treasure-hunt.md

    * Renaer's childhood toy, who's surprised his dad kept it
    * Holding the toy sword, if the sword is put in its scabbard the defenses are disabled

+### Putting the Key Together

+Embric and Avi working together can get the seal put onto the scale, but it will be grueling work and they'll need to work together.
+Embric to get the fires hot enough, and Avi to do the delicate embossing.
+However, in the middle of it all, one of Avi's tools will break and he'll need a replacement.
+It will take an hour roundtrip to get the tool, but Embric can only keep the heat up for another 30 minutes.

 ### Sunlight

 The players will have to figure this one out, lol.
 Twenty steel mirrors at 5gp apiece could work